sanlil/microblog/README.md

 `api/test/models`

 ### AngularJS single-page app
-The interface can be found in is `public/` and is a single-page app in AngularJS comunicating with the API.
+The interface can be found in `public/` and is a single-page app in AngularJS comunicating with the API.
 The most interesting folders are:
 `public/app/scripts/controllers`
 `public/app/scripts/services`
 `public/app/styles`
 `public/app/views`

 ## Run Ruby server locally